-Addressing delayed payment times, which adversely affects the cash flow of SMEs, the government rolled out, effective January 1, the Payment Times Reporting Scheme (PTRS).
-Those affected by the PTRS are businesses with a total yearly income of more than $100 million.
+Addressing delayed payment times, which adversely affects the cash flow of SMEs, the government rolled out, effective January 1, the Payment Times Reporting Scheme (PTRS) for large businesses (or those with a total yearly income of more than $100 million).

 Here are some of the changes expected to happen alongside the rollout of the PTRS:

 - businesses will detail their supply chain financing arrangements including reverse factoring in an online register

 - a regulator will publish the first public report in the online register in July

 - SMEs can opt in or out of a small business identification tool, which helps larger businesses find out who their suppliers are